Updated: Oct 15

 I was at the YMCA this morning swimming laps and had an encounter that made my heart warm.

 First, some background, I have always loved swimming.
 As kids, I remember going to the Lake and pool frequently.
 All of us kids took swim lessons.
-Since my adult years I have swam far more infrequently.
-After years of running and the toll it takes on the knees, I decided it was time to add a routine that I equally enjoy without the impact on my joints.
+Since my adult years, I have swam far more infrequently.
+After years of running and the toll it takes on the knees, I decided it was time to add a routine that I equally enjoy without impacting my joints.
 This led me to bring swimming into my workout routine.

-Now, I’m no Katie Ledecky (Five-time world swimmer of the year winner) but I’ve always felt like a decent swimmer.
+Now, I’m no Katie Ledecky (Five-time world swimmer of the year winner), but I’ve always felt like a decent swimmer.
 I can hold my own in the water and swim good laps.
-After today, I recognize I clearly had more room for growth then I thought.
+After today, I recognize I clearly had more room for growth than I thought.

-Now the point of the article has nothing really to do with the fact that she gave me some very impactful technique changes that made a big shift for the rest of my laps but, the situation in whole.
+Now the article's point has nothing really to do with the fact that she gave me some very impactful technique changes that made a big shift for the rest of my laps but the situation in a whole.

-I can openly say, if this would have been 10-15 years ago, I probably would have been a bit taken aback and maybe even a bit embarrassed wondering who around me was going to judge the fact that the lifeguard came up and coached me.
+I can openly say if this had been 10-15 years ago, I probably would have been a bit taken aback, and maybe even a bit embarrassed, wondering who around me was going to judge the fact that the lifeguard came up and coached me.
 I know, hands down, I would have criticized myself for not doing or being better.
-This was a great reminder of how far I’ve come in my own confidence and self-worth to listen and use the tips she was giving me.
-It was further reinforced when I asked her to watch my next couple laps as I put her tips into action.
+This was a great reminder of how far I’ve come in my own confidence and self-worth to listen and use the tips she gave me.
+It was further reinforced when I asked her to watch my next couple of laps as I put her tips into action.

 Use what you think is helpful, leave what you don’t, and never take it personally.

 Now to this Brave young lady, Carissa.
-All of 20 years old (my sons age, oh my I’m old enough to be her mom).
+All of 20 years old (my son's age, oh my, I’m old enough to be her mom).
 How amazing, yes, I said amazing.
-This young lady demonstrated something to me that I hope other people see, model and appreciate.
-She took a chance not knowing how I was going to react to help me be better, that’s HUGE!
+This young lady demonstrated something to me that I hope other people see, model, and appreciate.
+She took a chance, not knowing how I would react to help me be better; that’s HUGE!
 I could have easily gone into a defensive, “who do you think you are” mode.
 I’m glad I didn’t, not only for myself but to keep empowering her to use her voice and her skills.

 Let’s start with her approach.
-She introduced herself and asked about me in a very friendly non-confrontational way.
+She introduced herself and asked about me in a very friendly, non-confrontational way.
 This kept me open and willing to receive feedback.
-I don’t remember entirely what she said after this but it went something like you are a good swimmer but there are a couple things that could help make it smoother and easier for you.
-She added, not everyone wants feedback and that’s OK, then she just stopped and waited until I asked for the feedback.
-This for me was key.
-She didn’t just start going into what she thought or saw, she let me invite in her feedback.
+I don’t remember entirely what she said after this, but it went something like, you are a good swimmer, but there are a couple of things that could help make it smoother and easier for you.
+She added, not everyone wants feedback, and that’s OK, then she just stopped and waited until I asked for the feedback.
+This, for me, was key.
+She didn’t just start going into what she thought or saw; she let me invite her feedback.

 Her tips were simple and easy to follow.
 She told me what I was doing and what to do instead.
-Respectful in her approach she only gave me more when I asked.
-Finally, she said something to the effect of, I just want to help people be better when I see something but not everyone wants it.
+Respectful in her approach, she only gave me more when I asked.
+Finally, she said something to the effect: I want to help people be better when I see something, but not everyone wants it.
 There was more to this conversation but in short, she showed a genuine desire and passion for what she does.

-I often hear and read things about our younger generations and it continues to frustrate me.
+I often hear and read things about our younger generations, and it continues to frustrate me.
 I’ve worked with some of the hardest working people of all ages and generations.
 And, I’ve worked with some well not hard-working people of all generations.
-Age aside we ALL have so much to bring one another if we just open ourselves up, put the ego to the side and be open to growth.
+Age aside we ALL have so much to bring one another if we open ourselves up, put the ego to the side, and be open to growth.